-The widening use of healthcare information systems such as the Electronic Medical Record (EMR), which allows for the collection, extraction, management, sharing and searching of health information, is increasing the need for information security (e.g. confidentiality, integrity and availability) (FERREIRA, 2010).
-Although EMR can be an important support tool for the healthcare professional there are some barriers that prevent its successful integration.
-These barriers include the fact that healthcare professionals do not participate in the development of access control to access the EMR imposing them extra effort in its use (Ferreira).
-The main objective of this research is to review how access control has been studied, designed and implemented in general and compare this to similar research in the healthcare domain, more specifically within EMR systems.
+Electronic medical record is an important tool that helps medical professionals to use for the collection, extraction, management, sharing and as well as searching of health information.
+As a result of that, the need for health information security becomes very significance.
+Despite the help of EMR to medical practitioners by simplifying their work, there are still some barriers that hinder its full integration among which include, health care professionals do not actively participate in the development process of EMR access control which imposes them extra effort in its use [7].
+The main objective of this research is to review how access control has been studied, designed and implemented in general and compare this to similar research in the healthcare domain, more specifically within Health Information Systems (HIS).
 This review will help identify what are the main issues regarding healthcare professionals' needs in terms of access control, and identify the barriers that usually prevent the successful integration of access control systems into EMR.
 If the improvement of access control development and usage can reduce some of the EMR integration barriers then we hypothesize that patient treatment and support can be improved.

 Traditionally, some industries are more prone to attack than others banking and finance for example but recent events clearly demonstrated that healthcare is fast becoming the target of choice for hackers.
 Why may you ask?
 It's pure economics: the black market value of a private medical record can be worth vastly more than stolen financial data.
-The FBI have reported that partial EHRs are being traded for as much as \$50, compared to just \$1 for a stolen credit card or social security number (Turgeon, 2016).
+The FBI have reported that partial EHRs are being traded for as much as \$50, compared to just \$1 for a stolen credit card or social security number [21].
 This report clearly shows that there is an urgent need of conducting research for improving access control of health care information system such as Electronic Medical Record.
-The Research contain three variables Access Control, Authentication and Health care information systems.
+The Research contains three variables Access Control, Authentication and Health care information systems.
 Access control is the process by which resources or services are granted or denied on a computer system or network.

-Access control has a unique set of terminology that is used to describe its actions (Ciampa, 2009).
-Consider the following scenario: Megan is babysitting one afternoon for Mrs. Smith.
+Access control has a unique set of terminology that is used to describe its actions.
+Consider the following scenario: "Megan is babysitting one afternoon for Mrs. Smith.
 Before leaving the house, Mrs. Smith tells Megan that a package delivery service is coming to pick up a box, which is inside the front door.
 Soon there is a knock at the door, and as Megan looks out she sees the delivery person standing on the porch.
 Megan asks him to display his employee credentials, which the delivery person is pleased to do.
-Megan then opens the door and allows him to pick up the box (Ciampa, 2009), pg 255 of 590.
+Megan then opens the door and allows him to pick up the box" [3], pg 255 of 590.
 This scenario illustrates the basic steps in access control.
 In this scenario, the package delivery person first presents his identification to Megan to be reviewed.
 A user accessing a computer system (eg Electronic Health Record) would likewise present credentials or identification when logging on to the system, such as a username.
 Checking the delivery person's credentials to be sure that they are authentic and not fabricated is authentication.
 Computer users likewise must have their credentials authenticated to ensure that they are who they claim to be, often by entering a password, fingerprint scan, or other means of authentication.